Digitalswede/ADS_2021/README.md

   - Spectrogram : A visualisation of audio data which highlights changes to sound over time.
 A spectrogram is generated from a collection of Fourier Transforms, thus creating a more detailed representation of the data.
   - (Machine learning) model: A program that is trained to detect certain patterns in data.
   - Confusion Matrix: A form of evaluation on a model, where the amount of false negatives, false positives and correct estimations are displayed.
   - Sample Rate: An attribute of audio describing the amount of samples over a period of time.
 A high sample rate is generally good, but might be more computationally expensive.
-While a low sample rate generally means less samples over time, but easier to process.
+While a low sample rate generally means less samples over time, but can be easier to process.
-  - Loss function: A function that is able to determine how the performance of a model relates to the dataset used.
+  - Loss function: A function that is able to determine how the performance of a model relates to the 'true values' of a dataset used.
   - Neural Network: A type of algorithm that works by using layers containing nodes (also called neurons) that recieve and pass on weighted data in order to make predictions on datasets.
 Needs to be properly trained in order to work.
-  - Outliers: Data points that differ a lot from other data.
+  - Outliers: Data points that differ a lot from other data in the set.

 </details>